APScarlett/Challenge9-Professional-Readme/output/README.md

-# Challenge 9 professional readme
+# Challenge 9 Professional README GENERATOR

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

  ## Description
-  This project was created as an easy way to generate a readme file
+  This project will be used to generate a professional readme in a timely manner.

   ## Table of Contents (Optional)